-Gilles de Richemond, CIO, Accor said: “The impact of Covid-19 on the hospitality sector has been immense.
+Gilles de Richemond, CIO, Accor: “The impact of COVID-19 on the hospitality sector has been immense.
 Our key challenge now is to provide trust and reassurance to our customers and explain that hotels are a safe place.
 Brand trust is one of our main assets, we need to inspire continued confidence and create the right customer journey, develop new models for customers but also reinvest in ourselves.
 Worldline e-Payments Challenge has served this purpose exactly and we are always happy to support the journey working with fintechs.
 I would like to congratulate XcooBee for winning our challenge.
 Their solutions addressed our objectives and combined all the important touchpoints of customer check-in and check-out coupled with a smooth payment experience.”

 A special award was given to A3BC, a French Fintech venture that provides biometric digital ID and data storage protocol, and their solution for the “Seamless Transport Experience” challenge, presented by the French Transportation Group Keolis:

-Dinesh Ujoodah, CEO & Co-founder of A3BC said: “The e-Payments Challenge is an amazing opportunity to meet with ‘real’ corporate customers, Worldline assets managers and business lines and test the market appetite for our solutions.
+Dinesh Ujoodah, CEO & Co-founder of A3BC: “The e-Payments Challenge is an amazing opportunity to meet with ‘real’ corporate customers, Worldline assets managers and business lines and test the market appetite for our solutions.
 This year’s e-Payments Challenge was a remote event and for A3BC if offered the chance to e-meet with really kind and smart people.
 I would strongly recommend this event to any start-up within the payment industry.”

 Worldline’s e-Payments Challenge – it’s more than just a Hackathon